 - I am having a problem with my child’s school.
 How do I handle it?

-- If your concern is over an area of Operations (safety, transportation, child nutrition, facilities) you would again, contact the school principal first.
-If you need further discussion or assistance, contact the Associate Superintendent for Auxiliary Services at 910-678.2305.
+- If your concern is over an area of Operations (safety, transportation, child nutrition, facilities) you should contact the school principal first.
+If you need further discussion or assistance, contact the Associate Superintendent for Auxiliary Services at 910-678-2305.

 - Regulation Code: 4150-R1 Voluntary Transfers within the Cumberland County Schools

 - Where on the CCS website can I find demographics, the NC Report Card, test scores, etc.?